 For me Country Chicken is synonymous with road trips in Canada.
 Paul and I were on the last 2 hours of our 12 hour drive back to Vancouver from Edmonton (that’s basically next door on the 5000 mile long trans Canada highway) when we stopped in Hope, B.C. at one of Canada’s chain restaurants called Home Restaurant.
 Think Little Chef meets an old Harvester.
 The restaurant was filled with a sense of transient weariness rather than joviality as most of the diners were as knackered as we were.
 I wasn’t expecting anything special, just sustenance to drive the final stretch, so I was delighted to be served a bowl of tender chicken and simple vegetables piled on top of mashed potato, smothered in a cream chicken gravy.
+I often make this on a Sunday as a great alternative to traditional Sunday dinner.

 Serves 2 Adults and 2 Kids